toohighonthehog/RJScraperScript/readme.md

 #  Alongside the rating move, move and from General that have any actor with a rating to names (so general really is just 'general')
 #    Only do for 'general'
 #  I see to be hardcoding to folder names in the raw code - be careful.
+#  Need to do something about 403 errors.